brettdavies/ChatGenius/server/README.md

 # ChatGenius Server

 The backend server for ChatGenius, built with Node.js, Express, and TypeScript.
+Integrates with Supabase for database operations and real-time features.

 ## 🚀 Quick Start